1945

 Jack always had to combine business with pleasure- there was rarely a visit to his one of his

-ranches when he wasn’t enroute to a Transcontinental business meeting.
-Many times he simply
+ranches when he wasn’t enroute to a Trans World Airline business meeting.
+Many times he

-didn't have time to fly his plane out to Sedona and would instead take a TWA airliner from
+simply didn't have time to fly his plane out to Sedona and would instead take a TWA airliner

-flew into Winslow Airport where TWA maintained one of their main line terminals.
-They would
+occasions the Fryes flew into Winslow Airport where TWA maintained one of their main line

-ring up the Sedona Ranch and ask an employee to come get them.
-Many Frye associates
+terminals.
+They would ring up the Sedona Ranch and ask an employee to come get them.
+Many

-remember these frantic drives back and forth to Winslow, at all hours, to meet TWA airliners.
+Frye associates remember these frantic drives back and forth to Winslow, at all hours, to meet

-The Fryes and their guests always stayed at the Harvey House La Posada at Winslow.
-One Frye
+TWA airliners.
+The Fryes and their guests always stayed at the Harvey House La Posada at

 Frye’s flights in and out the Verde Valley were some of the first by any major airline (TWA)